 There are two types of Glucosamine that are typically used in products.
 The most popular is Glucosamine Sulfate and it is the one that is supported by clinical evidence.
+You can read about that evidence for liquid glucosamine on our website.
 Now, if you suffer from diabetes, can you take Syn-flex®?
 As the label notes, Glucosamine Sulfate is found in the product.

 Many years ago there were studies conducted that suggested that Glucosamine Sulfate affected blood sugar levels for those with diabetes.
 And further, that it might interfere with diabetes medications.
 But there is nothing to worry about.
 Later studies found that the opposite was true.
 The Glucosamine found in Synflex® does not raise blood sugar levels and there is zero evidence that it interferes with insulin.